-Competitive scholarships awarded to limited amount of applicants per semester by the Study Abroad Office.
-Remember to apply to many scholarships from different funding sources and do not rely on just Study Abroad Office's scholarships.
+Competitive scholarships awarded to limited amount of applicants per semester by the Center for Global Education.
+Students are advised to apply to many scholarships from different funding sources to ensure the highest chance of funding, and not to base the decision to study abroad on receiving these scholarships.

 DEPARTMENT and SCHOOL SPECIFIC SCHOLARSHIPS

-Douglass Residential College also offers country-specific scholarships to Douglass students planning on studying abroad through a Rutgers-sponsored program in the fall semester, spring semester, summer or for the entire academic year.
-If you are a Douglass student in good academic standing wishing to pursue studies internationally, log onto http://douglass.rutgers.edu/content/scholarships-and-awards to learn more about funding opportunities.
-If you have questions about Douglass scholarships please contact Lauren Zielinski, Director of Scholarships and Housing, at firstname.lastname@example.org.
+- Douglass Residential College also offers scholarships to Douglass students planning on studying abroad through a Rutgers-sponsored program in the fall semester, spring semester, summer or for the entire academic year.
+If you are a Douglass student in good academic standing wishing to pursue studies internationally, please visit the DRC website to learn more about funding opportunities.
+If you have questions about Douglass scholarships please contact Merylou Rodriguez, Director of Scholarships and Housing, at firstname.lastname@example.org.

 COUNTRY SPECIFIC RUTGERS SCHOLARSHIPS

-Rutgers in the Dominican Republic- Three, one-time scholarships available to study abroad students participating in any of our CIEE Dominican Republic study abroad programs.
+- Rutgers in the Dominican Republic- Three, one-time scholarships available to study abroad students participating in any of our CIEE Dominican Republic study abroad programs.
 One scholarship awarded per program in the amount of $500.
-For more information please contact Rutgers Study Abroad.
+For more information please contact the Center for Global Education.